Saint-Bon-Tarentaise

-Saint-Bon-Tarentaise (/fr/; Sènt-Bon) is a former commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Bon-Tarentaise (/fr/; Sè Bon) is a former commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 On 1 January 2017, it was merged into the new commune Courchevel.

 As well as Saint-Bon-Tarentaise itself, the commune also included the four villages (Le Praz-Courchevel 1300, Courchevel 1550, Moriond-Courchevel 1650 and Courchevel 1850) that together make up the ski resort of Courchevel.